 Gojko: Thanks for a lovely chat!

 Eager to meet Gojko Adzic in person and master all the secrets behind Serverless?

-The next edition: Serverless Development with AWS Lambra Workshop with Gojko Adzic.
+The next edition: Serverless Development with AWS Lambra Workshop with Gojko Adzic (currently on demand only).

 In October 2018 we went to ServerlessDays Milan to find out more on this revolutionary approach.
 Check out our article: Avanscoperta ServerlessDays Milan 2018.

 Here’s the video of Gojko Adzic’s talk “How serverless apps will impact the future of software architecture” (Milan, 7th October 2019).

 Don’t forget to subscribe to our weekly newsletter as we share important news on our events and relevant content from our community on a regular basis.
 Available in English and Italian.